mayasaffron/Kaur-Health/README.md

 os.environ["STRIPE_WH_SECRET"] = "<Your Stripe WH Secret Key>"
 ```
 3. Install all the required packages with `pip3 install -r requirements.txt`
-4. Migrate the models to crete a database using in your IDE with `python3 manage.py makemigrations` and `python3 manage.py migrate`
+4. Migrate the models to create a database using in your IDE with `python3 manage.py makemigrations` and `python3 manage.py migrate`
 5. Load the data fixtures(color_table, flower_table, image_table, product_table) into the database using the following command:
 `python3 manage.py loaddata <fixture_name>`
 6. Create a superuser for the Postgres database by running with `python3 manage.py createsuperuser`